shaloo/docs.arcana/docs/howto/wallet_ui.md

 ### Sign Transaction

-A blockchain transaction sign request can be generated either by the dApp or via a user action.
+A blockchain transaction sign request can be generated either by the dApp or via user action.
 The **Sign Message** wallet screen shows the details of the request.
 For example, the following figure shows **Personal Sign** request.
 The user can scroll down and see details of the request and select one of the options to **Reject** or **Approve** the transaction.

 <img src="/img/an_wallet_personalsign.png" width="350"/>